 For my boyfriend’s grandad’s, aka Gamps, 90th birthday, he treated the whole family to a week in Italy.
 He hired an incredible villa near Sorrento overlooking Mt Vesuvius.
 It was a week in paradise.
 The area around Sorrento seemed to be the ideal place to base yourself for a trip around the Amalfi Coast as there’s easy access to lots of other Amalfi towns.

 Day 1: Explore your Local Area

 For us, the local town was Sant Agata.
-It’s a small town I’d never heard of before but I found it extremely cute and was pleased to find it was very un-touristy.
+It’s a small town I’d never heard of before but I found it extremely cute and was very un-touristy.
 Most of the people we saw seemed to be locals.
 We saw a few weddings taking place there throughout the trip; I can imagine the wedding photos looked gorgeous in front of the impressive bell tower.
 Parts of the town even reminded me of France, just look at this blush pink building!

-We also spend the first day enjoying the villa.
+We also spent the first day enjoying the villa.
 I couldn’t believe we were staying somewhere so wonderful!
 We were overlooking mount Vesuvius.

 Day 2: Hike the Coast

 There are so many stunning trails to walk along in the Amalfi Coast that it’s hard to know which one to choose.
 We were going to walk the ‘Path of the Gods’ but as it was quite far away from our villa and part of it was closed, we decided to find somewhere more local.
 We started in a village called Termini and walked through other villages to get to a town called Nerano.
 From here we found a wonderful trail up alongside the cliff edge.
 There was stunning scenery the whole way and the colour of the water was mesmerising.
 Along the way we also saw a lot of geckos crossing our path.
 I was so happy we chose this hike in the end as it seems to be an unknown-to-tourists hike in the Amalfi Coast.
 You can read more about our hike here.